agmoss/klearlink-api/README.md

 **Request Body**:

 Same schema as Submit endpoint, with additional optional fields in credit_facts:

+credit_facts (optional - only present on credit states of 'originated', 'compliant', 'non-compliant')

 | Field               | Type   | Description                           |
 | ------------------- | ------ | ------------------------------------- |